MaJerle/c-code-style/README.md

 }
 ```

-- Always declare local variables in beginning of the block, before first executable statement
+- Always declare local variables at the beginning of the block, before first executable statement

 - Declare counter variables in `for` loop
 ```c